yarsky-tgz/socket.io-namespace-controller/README.md

 `setupController(namespace, definition)` takes two arguments:
  * `namespace` - name of socket.io namespace, your controller shall be assigned to
  * `definition` - object, describing your controller logic.
-It supports two properties:
+It can consists from following properties:
    * `methods` - object of methods, which shall be assigned to same named events
    * `emitters` - object of methods, which shall store specific emitter logic and can be called by other controllers
    * `connected` - hook, which should be called after each namespace connection